divvisha/ARITHMETIC-OPERATIONS/README.md

 # EXPERIMENT-1 JAVA PROGRAM TO PRINT THE ARITHMETIC OPERATIONS.

-#AIM:
+# AIM:

-##To write a java program to print the Arithmetic operations.
+ To write a java program to print the Arithmetic operations.

-#PROCEDURE:
+# ALGORITHM:

-##1.
-Import the Java Scanner to get input from the user.
+ 1. Import the Java Scanner to get input from the user.
-##2.
-Declare the variables that we are about to use.
+ 2. Declare the variables that we are about to use.
-##3.
-Instantiate the Scanner class.
+ 3. Instantiate the Scanner class.
-##4.
-Get two numbers as input from the user.
+ 4. Get two numbers as input from the user.
-##5.
-Perform all arithmetic operations such as Addition, Difference, Product, Quotient and Modulus and print the output.
+ 5. Perform all arithmetic operations such as Addition, Difference, Product, Quotient and Modulus.
-##6.
-Close the object of the Scanner class.
+ 6. Print the output.

-#PROGRAM:
+# PROGRAM:

-##import java.util.Scanner;
+import java.util.Scanner;
 public class Calculation
 {
     public static void main(String[] args)